SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

     * For Access Log: /opt/couchbase/var/lib/couchbase/logs/http_access.log
     * For Query Log: /opt/couchbase/var/lib/couchbase/logs/query.log
   * **Source Host**.
 Sumo Logic uses the hostname assigned by the OS unless you enter a different hostname.
   * **Source Category**.
 Enter any string to tag the output collected from this Source, such as Couchbase/AccessLog for access log.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see [Best Practices](/docs/send-data/best-practices).)
+For details, see [Best Practices](/docs/send-data/best-practices).)
   * **Fields.** Set the following fields
      ```sql
      component = database